|

 Polygala virgata 'Portola' (Purple broom) - A fast growing shrub up to 6 ft. tall, with long, narrow leaves and spikes of purple sweetpea-like blossoms.
 Tends to be very upright growing and bare at the base - best planted in groups to form an unusual but showy thicket.
 Tolerates dry conditions and frost once established.
 Sun or part shade.
 Root hardy to 10-15 F. Our current plants are a selection we made from crops that we originally grew from seed.
 To distinguish this selection from seedlings we have named it 'Portola' for the garden on Portola Road where one of our plants was planted and from which all subsequent cuttings were taken.
 This selection produces its leaves on shorter internodes and makes a fuller looking and much more attractive plant then the typical form of the species.
 The name Polygala is Latin from the Greek word 'polugalon' for "much milk" because of the belief that cows grazing on milkwort increased their milk production.

-Information displayed on this page about Polygala virgata 'Portola' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Polygala virgata 'Portola' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |